 - mixed trusts: different types of trust are combined.
 Each part of the trust is addressed according to the tax rules that apply to that specific part.

 Trusts can be very complex, particularly when considering tax implications (see our personal tax advice page to learn more).
-Taking advice from your solicitor is highly recommended.
+Taking advice from your trust solicitor is highly recommended.
 A well-executed trust will bring peace of mind to the settlor and might, of course, bring great wealth to the beneficiary.
 See our legal power of attorney lawyers and inheritance solicitors for more information.